kumarimansi/Random-Password-Generator/README.md

 # Random-Password-Generator

-It is a C++ program to generate random password which have the following features:-
+It is a program to generate random password which have the following features:-

 1)password should consist of